connorferster/handcalcs/README.md

 You can use `scipy.quad` to perform numeric integration on a pre-defined function and have `handcalcs` perform a basic rendering of it.

-This behaviour is triggered and attempted if you use a function with either `integrate` or `quad` in the name.
+This behaviour is triggered if you use a function with either `integrate` or `quad` in the name.

 ![Numeric integration](docs/images/integration.gif)